-These pumpkin fat bombs are great for a sweet treat or snack!
-Low carb, keto, LCHF, and sugar free recipe.
+These keto pumpkin fat bombs are great for a sweet treat or low carb snack!
+And they're pretty adorable too.
+This is a low carb, keto, LCHF, and sugar free recipe.

 How to Make Low Carb Pumpkin Fat Bombs